 The arrival area has been reimagined as a Spanish Colonial Revival town square, complete with new eco-friendly, energy-efficient buildings that are replacing outdated structures.

-The more casual, family-oriented sister of the Inn, the Ranch has undergone a facelift and redesign that promises to make this longtime favorite better than ever for the visitors that come to the Oasis at Death Valley from around the world.
+The more casual, family-oriented sister of The Inn, The Ranch has undergone a facelift and redesign that promises to make this longtime favorite better than ever for the visitors that come to The Oasis at Death Valley from around the world.

 Meet the Ranch at Death Valley

 Set on the valley floor below and a short distance from the Inn, the Ranch has its own identity, history, and atmosphere.
 With a true western atmosphere, some liken it to a combination of a dude ranch and a national park lodge.
-The ranch borders the challenging Furnace Creek Golf Course, the world’s lowest golf course, as well as a majestic, oasis-like date palm grove that’s currently being restored to its historic splendor.
+The ranch borders the challenging Furnace Creek Golf Course, the world’s lowest golf course, as well as a majestic, oasis-like date palm grove that’s been restored to its historic splendor.

 Although originally a working ranch that was built in the 1930s, most of its structures date to the 1950s.
 With a classic mid-century feel, the ranch offers 244 rooms in several low-slung one- and two-story buildings arranged around broad lawns.
-Many rooms open onto patios, while others have balconies overlooking the grounds
+Many rooms open onto patios, while others have balconies overlooking the grounds.